abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 ## Pre-order Iterator

 To write the iterator, we need to realize that the `Cont` class is nothing but a [Stack].
 Creating a new `Cont` object by passing it the current one is like pushing onto a stack.
-Similarly, writing `cont = cont.next` is like popping from a stack.
+Similarly, writing `cont = cont.next` is like popping a stack.

 With this realization, we simply hoist the parameters of the `iterateDefCPS` function into instance fields and replace `Cont` with a stack to transform it to an Iterator: